simplethings/SimpleThingsTransactionalBundle/README.markdown

             if ($this->container->get('request')->getMethod() == 'POST') {
                 $post->modifyState();
-                // no need to call $em->flush(), the controller is executed in a transactional wrapper
+                // no need to call $em->flush(), the flush is executed in a transactional wrapper

                 return $this->redirect($this->generateUrl("view_post", array("id" => $post->getId()));
             }